Convergence Rate of Multiple-try Metropolis Independent sampler: Concluding Remarks

 \section{Concluding Remarks}

-In this article, we provide a complete eigen-analysis and convergence rate theory for the \textit{Multiple-try Metropolis Independent sampler} (MTM-IS), and compare it with the repeated \textit{Independent Metropolis-Hastings} (IMH) sampler (of the same computational cost).
-With the exact form of the eigenvalues of MTM-IS, we proved rigorously that MTM-IS is not as efficient as the simpler repeated IMH approach.
-To the best of our knowledge, this is the first exact rate result known for an MTM-type algorithm, although its implication is less than encouraging.
+We have presented a complete eigen-decomposition and convergence rate analysis for the MTM-IS, and compared it with the ``thinned" IMH sampler (of the same computational cost).
+With the exact form of eigenvalues of the MTM-IS, we proved rigorously that the sampler is not as efficient as the simpler ``thinned" IMH approach.
+To the best of our knowledge, this is the first exact rate result known for a MTM type algorithm, although the result's implication is less than encouraging.
+A good news is that, in a more realistic setting of MTM applications as explained in Section~\ref{sec:partialMTM}, we can show that MTM improves upon the standard IMH and does not have a suitable competitor.

-In a quest for finding advantages MTM may offer, we consider a slightly modified MTM framework that encompasses a few variants of MTM published in the literature.
-We found that even under the IMH framework, it is possible to construct an MTM algorithm, either via stratified sampling or by sampling without replacement, to gain efficiency.
-A key to such efficiency gain is to allow multiple trials to be negatively correlated so that they can be more spread.
+In a quest for finding advantages MTM may offer, we consider a slightly modified framework that encompasses a few variants of MTM published in the literature.
+We found that even under the IMH framework, it is possible to construct a MTM algorithm, using either stratified sampling or partial sampling, or sampling without replacement, to gain efficiency.
+A key to such efficiency gain is to allow multiple trials to be either more dispersed than independent ones (Section~\ref{sec 4}) or applied only to certain ``low-cost'' parts (Section~\ref{sec:partialMTM}).
 Detailed theoretical understanding and guiding principles, however, are still lacking and awaiting further endeavors.